KimMcGill/first_project/README.md

 # first_project

 ## Introduction
-This is my first project.Are you OK?
+This is my first project.Are you OK?<br/>
 This is the first mini program I have created, which is a C++code implementation of an LR parser about compilation principles
 ## Author
 * Bao Minghan